neonflux56/Portfolio/content/home/experience.md

   date_end = "2020-03-20"
   description = """

-*	Worked on machine learning techniques like transfer learning and semi-supervised domain adaptation to map modern building infrastructure information to a common schema for unified interpretation and scalability.
+*	Worked on machine learning techniques like transfer learning and semi-supervised domain adaptation to map modern building infrastructure information to a common schema for unified interpretation and scalability
-*	Implemented adversarial discriminative domain adaptation using functional keras and tensorflow in linux python.
+*	Implemented adversarial discriminative domain adaptation using functional keras and tensorflow in linux python
   """